MythicAgents/Xenon/documentation-payload/xenon/c2_profiles/HTTPX.md

 True or False for if you want to perform a key exchange with the Mythic Server.
 When this is true, the agent uses the key specified by the base64 32Byte key to send an initial message to the Mythic server with a newly generated RSA public key.
 If this is set to `F`, then the agent tries to just use the base64 of the key as a static AES key for encryption.
 If that key is also blanked out, then the requests will all be in plaintext.

 #### Domain Rotation
-This indicates how you want your domains to be used (only really matters if you specify more than one domain). `fail-over` will use the first domain until it fails `failover_threshold` times, then it moves to the next one. `round-robin` will just keep using the next one in sequence for each message.
+This indicates how you want your domains to be used (only really matters if you specify more than one domain). `fail-over` will use the first domain until it fails `failover_threshold` times, then it moves to the next one. `round-robin` will just keep using the next one in sequence for each message. `random` will select a domain at random for each message.

+#### Domain Fallback Threshold
+When using `fail-over` domain rotation, this is the number of failed attempts before moving to the next callback domain.

 ## OPSEC